privacy-tech-lab/gpc-optmeowt/README.md

   ]
 ```

-- `webRequest`: Pauses outgoing requests to append out HTTP request headers
+- `webRequest`: Pauses outgoing HTTP requests to append opt out headers
-- `<all_urls>`: Allows us to modify all outgoing requests
+- `<all_urls>`: Allows modification of outgoing HTTP requests
-- `webRequestBlocking`: Necessary for pausing outgoing requests
+- `webRequestBlocking`: Necessary for pausing outgoing HTTP requests
-- `webNavigation`: Similar to webRequest, allows us to check when navigation requests are made to reset our processes
+- `webNavigation`: Similar to `webRequest`, allows OptMeowt to check when navigation requests are made to reset processes
-- `storage`: Allows us to save preferences
+- `storage`: Allows OptMeowt to save your opt out preferences in your browser
-- `activeTab`: Allows us to set opt-out signals on your active tab
+- `activeTab`: Allows OptMeowt to set opt out signals on your active browser tab
-- `cookies`: Allows us to place opt-out cookies on your browser
+- `cookies`: Allows OptMeowt to place opt out cookies in your browser
-- `tabs`: Allows us to keep track of headers per tab for our popup
+- `tabs`: Allows OptMeowt to keep track of HTTP headers per tab to show you the opt out status of the current site in a popup

 ## Files and Directories in this Repo